ExitValue.ai

 Private brokerages typically trade at 70-85% of public comps to account for liquidity discount and integration risk.
 The exception: scarce-asset brokerages (dominant in a specific high-value market like Aspen, Hamptons, or specific Manhattan submarkets) can trade at premium to public comps because they're irreplaceable.

 Commercial real estate brokerages (CBRE, Cushman, JLL, Newmark scale and below) trade differently from residential.
 Commercial deals are larger, less frequent, and produce concentrated revenue from a small broker pool.
-Multiples for commercial brokerage operations: 5-9x EBITDA, with a strong premium for tenant-rep operations vs. landlord-rep (tenant rep produces more recurring relationships).
+Multiples for commercial brokerage operations: platform-tier earnings multiples, with a strong premium for tenant-rep operations vs. landlord-rep (tenant rep produces more recurring relationships).

 What Reduces Brokerage Valuations